W3ndig0u0/Fire-emblem/README.md

-# Fire Emblem: Spring Boot Strategy Engine
+# Fire Emblem: Strategy Engine

 A sophisticated **Tactical RPG Engine** inspired by the classic **Fire Emblem** series, built with **Java** and **Spring Boot**.
 This project transitions traditional game mechanics into a robust backend architecture, managing complex combat simulations, unit statistics, and turn-based strategy logic.